 Get a solid foundation in drawing, playwriting and sequential art.
 Then learn how to concept, script, storyboard, design sound for and produce your own animated film.

-Students who earn an Animation major will graduate will skills in art creation, creative writing and digital technoloies.
-They’ll master the skills and techniques critical to success in this growing field: traditional hand-drawn, two-dimensional animation, stop-motion animation, kinestasis, rotoscoping and motion capture, motion graphics, computer-rendered three-dimensional animation, visual effects animation, and compositing animated elements over live-action video.
+Students who earn an Animation major will graduate with skills in art creation, creative writing and digital technoloies.
+They’ll develop skills and techniques critical to success in this growing field: traditional hand-drawn, two-dimensional animation, stop-motion animation, kinestasis, rotoscoping and motion capture, motion graphics, computer-rendered three-dimensional animation, visual effects animation, and compositing animated elements over live-action video.

 Our graduates are prepared to work in a wide range of roles in technology, games, commercial art, and filmed entertainment industries.

 Animation studio Rooster Teeth helped make Central Texas one of the top centers for animation jobs in the country.
 Austin is also one of the fastest-growing cities for film, gaming and a host of developing industries.
 St. Edward’s will help you find internships to learn from the best.

 Major Requirements: The Bachelor of Arts with a major in Animation requires 60 hours of core coursework.
 The Animation program offers students a strong foundation year which encourages skill development, experimentation and independent thought.
 In sophomore year students focus on media exploration and skill development through courses in animation foundations, sequential art, screenwriting and audio.
 A mixture of video game animation courses and fine arts courses support both technical and conceptual development that is essential for emerging animators.
 Upper level courses include Kinestasis and Motion Graphics, Compositing and Visual Effects, and Animation Production.
 Students conclude their studies through the culminating experience course sequence, Senior Studio I and II, which require the development of an independent creative project, a senior animation screening, and a thesis paper.